Find Affordable College Courses

 Clarksville, TN

-With a ranking of #6, Austin Peay State University did quite well on this year’s best value schools for geological and earth sciences students working on their bachelor’s degree.
-Located in the city of Clarksville, Austin Peay State University is a public college with a moderately-sized student population.
+Austin Peay State University landed the #6 spot in the 2023 rankings for the best value bachelor’s degree geological and earth sciences programs.
+Located in the midsize city of Clarksville, Austin Peay State University is a public college with a moderately-sized student population.

 The average tuition and fees for an out-of-state undergraduate student at Austin Peay State University are $13,975 a year.

-With a ranking of #7, University of South Florida - Main Campus did quite well on this year’s best value schools for geological and earth sciences students working on their bachelor’s degree.
-Located in the city of Tampa, USF Tampa is a public college with a very large student population.
+University of South Florida - Main Campus did quite well in this year’s ranking of the best places for geological and earth sciences students to get a bachelor’s degree.
+It came in at #7 on the list.
+Located in the large city of Tampa, USF Tampa is a public college with a fairly large student population.

 Out-of-state tuition fees for undergraduate students at USF Tampa are $17,324 per year.
 Geology majors at USF Tampa take out an average of $27,196 in student loans while working on their Bachelor's Degree.